junxit/us-congress-bills-110/bill.md

   - **(1)** Section 302(g)(2) of such Act (2 U.S.C.
 432(g)(2)) is amended by inserting “or 1 working day in the case of a designation, statement, or report filed electronically” after “2 working days”.
   - **(2)** Section 304(a)(11)(B) of such Act (2 U.S.C.
 434(a)(11)(B)) is amended by inserting “or filed with the Secretary of the Senate under section 302(g)(1) and forwarded to the Commission” after “Act”.
 - **(c)** *Effective date* The amendments made by this section shall apply to any designation, statement, or report required to be filed after the date of enactment of this Act.
+- **(c)** *Effective date* The amendments made by this section shall apply to designations, statements, and reports for periods beginning on or after January 1, 2008.